 Chair of Governors

-I am a parent of 2 children at Washingwell.
+I am a parent of 1 child at Washingwell.
 I have been on the Governing Body for the last 5 years, and am now the Chair.

 I became involved in the Governing Body as I wanted to know what was going on within school and help improve the outcomes for the children at our school.